Kernix13/guitar-chord-names/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/Kernix13/guitar-chord-names?style=flat-square)
 ![GitHub forks](https://img.shields.io/github/forks/Kernix13/guitar-chord-names?style=flat-square)

-This project is one of my [portfolio](https://kernixwebdesign.com/resume-portfolio.html) items.
+This project is one of my [portfolio](https://courageous-cuchufli-816711.netlify.app/) projects.
 The actual [Guitar Chord Namer app](https://everyguitarchord.com/what-chord-is-this.html) is on my guitar chords website.

 1. Enter the notes of a guitar chord to get the name for the chord, as well as the names of other chords which contain the same notes, the intervals for the chord, and more.
 1. Altered tuning select list for your chords if you are playing/writing in altered tunings.